 More than 3,000 digital accessibility lawsuits were brought in 2020—a 23 percent increase over the prior year.
 Healthcare practices and organizations, like businesses in many other industries, may be sued by web users who allege that there are site-use access barriers for those with disabilities and impairments that violate the Americans with Disabilities Act (ADA) and various state laws.
 Those caught up in these lawsuits can pay millions of dollars and be bound by the settlement to make specific changes to their websites.

 With a push to make the web fully accessible by 2025, medical organizations can both avoid lawsuits and attract new patients by adapting their web properties to accommodate those with disabilities and impairments.
-A new search engine, accessFind, connects those with disabilities to fully accessible websites, and healthcare organizations should want to be discovered by these patients.

 The ADA and various state laws include provisions mandating businesses to remove access barriers, so that users with disabilities and impairments have equal access to goods and services.
 When law practices search for noncompliant websites, they use scanning technology tools and user testing to determine violations.
 While laws are not explicit about website accommodations, courts have considered these internet properties an extension of the business and have ruled in favor of the plaintiffs.